-admitted to public college increases.
-This happens because there is a proportion of highability students living in poor households who don't have funds to invest in education.
+The solid curve in (b) shows the reason that output and welfare follow this inverse U-shaped curve.
+For low levels of the quota policy, the average innate ability of students admitted to public college increases.
+This happens because there is a proportion of high-ability students living in poor households who do not have funds to invest in education.
 High-income households, some of which have children with relatively low innate abilities, make education expenditures to increase their children's likelihood of admission, preventing high-ability, low-income students from being admitted.
 An income-based affirmative action policy remediates this and improves admissions by substituting students with relatively low innate abilities for higher-ability eligible students.
 However, as the quota policy intensifies, it starts admitting eligible students with lower innate abilities, crowding out higher-ability students and leading to a fall in aggregate output.